alien4cloud/samples/demo-lifecycle/README.md

 ## TODOs

-[ ] apache port attribute should be used by RegistryConfigurer, and Generic & GenericHost [ ] simple python scripts could be lighter tha apache + php [ ] apache doc root should be used by Registry
+- [ ] apache port attribute should be used by RegistryConfigurer, and Generic & GenericHost
+- [ ] simple python scripts could be lighter than apache + php (but for the moment I am not able to get the request body when using HTTPServer and CGIHTTPRequestHandler)
+- [ ] apache doc root should be used by Registry